-- You can use the skeleton class generation tool to create a "skeleton class" file with empty method bodies, and annotate the skeleton class file.
-Then, you can either supply the skeleton class files when compiling/checking your program (but never when running your program), or you can insert the annotations in the original library.
-Section 8.1 describes how to use the skeleton class generation tools. - You can annotate the compiled .jar or .class files using the annotation file utilities (http://groups.csail.mit.edu/pag/jsr308/annotation-file-utilities/).
+- You can use the stub class generation tool to create a "stub file" file containing classes with no method bodies, and annotate the stub classes file.
+Then, you can supply the stub files to the checker when compiling/checking your program.
+Section 8.1 describes how to use the stub class generation tools. - You can annotate the compiled .jar or .class files using the annotation file utilities (http://groups.csail. mit.edu/pag/jsr308/annotation-file-utilities/).
 First, express the annotations textually as an annotation index file, and then the tools insert them in the compiled library class files.
 See the Annotation File Utilities documentation for full details.

-8.1 The skeleton class generators
+8.1 The stub class generator

-One way to do so is to annotate a "skeleton class" version of the library and use it during compilation (only).
-A skeleton class has properly-annotated signatures, but trivial method bodies that always throw an exception.
+One way to do so is to annotate a "stub class" version of the library and use it during checking (only).
+A stub file contains stub classes: class declarations with properly-annotated signatures, but no method bodies.

-There are two steps to creating, and two steps to using, a skeleton class.
-We illustrate them via the example of creating a @NonNull-annotated version of java.lang.Set.
-(You don't need to repeat these steps, since such a skeleton class is already included in the Checker Framework distribution.)
+There are two steps to creating, and two steps to using, a stub class.
+We illustrate them via the example of creating a @Interned-annotated version of java.lang.String.
+(You don't need to repeat these steps, since such a stub class is already included in the Checker Framework distribution.)